ellisme81/Certification/README.md

 # Certification

-Certification in Cloud Technologies, AI and ML and also Business with Finance for Strategies.
+Certification in Cloud Technologies on AI and ML and also Business with Finance for Strategies.

 FYI, *I don't Code anymore* and I LOVE scaling business using innovative technology partnering with Seasoned Sr Leadership or C Executives.